Kirkenes: Transportation

 Kirkenes is one end of the route of the Hurtigruten, which cruises daily up and down the Norway coast to and from Bergen.
 Kirkenes is served by Kirkenes Airport, Høybuktmoen.
 There are non-stop flights to Oslo, Vadsø, Vardø, Alta and Tromsø.
-The European route E6 has its northern terminus at Kirkenes.
+The European route E6 highway has its northern terminus at Kirkenes.
 The northern terminus of the European route E105 highway is located in Hesseng, just south of the town.

 Kirkenes is also the terminus of Kirkenes–Bjørnevatn Line, the world's second-most northerly railway line, used to transport iron ore from the mines at Bjørnevatn to the port at Kirkenes.
 The proposed Arctic Railway would see Kirkenes connected with northern Finland.

 The town of Kirkenes is also the starting point of EV13 The Iron Curtain Trail, a cycling route that runs along the historic border between the capitalist West and the communist East during the Cold War.

+Religion

+The main church for Kirkenes is Kirkenes Church, located in the Haganes area of the town.